Elmegaard/QuickStash/README.md

 # QuickStash

 A mod that uses _Compulsively Count_ on all nearby stashes with 1 click.
+Default key is G.

 Note this is both a client and server mod.